Adelaide Giants: Adelaide Bite

 During the 2010 through 2018 ABL seasons, the team was named the Adelaide Bite.
-That name was a reference to the Great Australian Bight – a nearby hydrographic landmark – as well as to the great white shark, a species which inhabits the coast of South Australia.
+That name was a reference to the Great Australian Bight — a nearby hydrographic landmark — as well as to the great white shark, a species which inhabits the coast of South Australia.

 Adelaide's first general manager was former New York Yankees infielder Pat Kelly.
-He served as the General Manager from 2009–2013.
+He served as the General Manager from 2009 to 2013.

 The team's former home ballpark was the historic Norwood Oval in Norwood, South Australia.
-They made the move to West Beach in the 2016/2017 season.
+They made the move to West Beach in the 2016–17 season.

 The Giants have multiple alumni who have played in the MLB in following years and many players who play for Team Australia in an international level.
 The team is made up of up-and-coming MLB draft prospects who play minor league baseball in the USA or established Australian players.
 Former big-league players often play in the ABL.

 In 2018, the Adelaide Football Club bought the Adelaide Bite.
 They sold the team to Pelligra in 2021.